History of the nude in art: Ethnographic nude

 Raoucha (1901), by Étienne Dinet, Musée des Beaux Arts d'Alger, Algiers.

-This term has been used in both ethnography and anthropology research works, as well as in documentaries and National Geographic magazine in the United States.
-In some cases, the media may show nudity occurring in a "natural" or spontaneous situation in documentaries or news programs, while blurring or censoring nudity in theatricalized works.
-The ethnographic focus provided an exceptional framework for painters and photographers to show peoples whose nudity was, or still is, acceptable within the conventions, or within certain specific framings, of their traditional culture.
+This term has been used in both ethnography and anthropology research, as well as in documentaries and in the United States in National Geographic magazine.
+In some cases, the media may show nudity in a "natural" or spontaneous setting in documentaries or news programs, while blurring or censoring nudity in theatrical works.
+The ethnographic focus provided an exceptional framework for painters and photographers to show people whose nudity was, or still is, acceptable within the conventions, or within certain specific framings, of their traditional culture.

 Detractors of the ethnographic nude often dismiss it as merely a colonialist gaze preserved as ethnographic imagery.
 Yet the ethnographic works of some painters and photographers, such as Irving Penn, Casimir Zagourski, Hugo Bernatzik and Leni Riefenstahl, have been acclaimed worldwide for preserving what is perceived as a document of the dying customs of "paradises" subject to the onslaught of mediocre modernity.